DragonInstitute/RuriLisp/readme.md

 # Ruri

 This is prototype of Ruri.
 And it's a practice project.

-Implementation is ugly and verbose, will be rewrite using Haskell.
+Implementation is ugly and verbose, will rewrite using Haskell.